Consequences: Part V

 He probably could trust anyone from Rankin, Gage, Halen, Mandrickson and Smoot, but he had met only Halen.
 If Alejandra's situation was unofficial, if she were hiding from the immigration authorities, he didn't want to tell a stranger about it.
 On the other hand, he couldn't stay here much longer.
 The staff was already trickling out.
 Some of them had noticed him, but so far, they had all continued their departures.
 He didn't want to explain his situation, any of his situations, to one of the teachers, and certainly not to the Head, but it was getting to the point when he would have to tell somebody something.
 He could walk home, but it was seventeen and three-tenths miles, his book bag was heavy and everyone could see him.
 He really didn't want to do that.

 There was one person he knew who could do something about this mess, who didn't blab to the police, who might not have told his parents everything about last spring, who had her own secrets she wanted kept.
-Who hadn't, he thought, yelled or preached to him about last spring and to whom he would not have to explain why he needed someone else to drive him home from school at his age and why he didn't have cab fare.
+Who hadn't, he thought, yelled or preached at me about last spring and who knows why I need someone else to drive me home from school at my age and why I don't have cab fare.
 He finally accepted that she was the best of his limited choices.
 If she didn't help, he'd call Rankin, Gage, Halen, Mandrickson and Smoot again, and ...he wasn't quite sure what, but he was sure it would end up involving fuss, phone calls, emails, possibly the sudden return of one or both extremely irate parents, and that somehow or other everything would be his fault.
 As a plan of action, that was really something to avoid.
 He called information: ″San Francisco.
 Ann Grove, on Compass Place.″

 In a very short time, he heard her voice: ″What is it, Logan?″